 Between classes, students must obtain a pass from their next class teacher.
-Under no circumstances are students to make their own decision to leave school because they feel ill.
+Under no circumstances are students making their own decision to leave school because they feel ill.
 Students are not permitted to remain in the restrooms if they are ill.
-Instead, they must report to the nurse's office.
+Instead, they must report to the nurse's suite.